etruel/visual-builder-for-contact-form-7/readme.txt

 == Screenshots ==

 1. Standard textarea from Contact Form 7, will be replaced with Visual Builder.
+Every field without html tags is reflected with <p> tag in textarea when the form is saved.

 2. New areas added after activate the plugin.
-Every field is reflected with <p> tag in textarea.
+Now you can see the textarea with code highlighter with some themes to choice.
+At right-top cornner an eye to show or hide the visual form fields.

 3. Now you can Drag & Drop to change fields order.
 (If Adds a new field with above tags, must save to see changes in Visual Builder)